ibm-cloud-docs/vpc/using-lbaas.md

 Load Balancer for VPC is Multi-Zone-Region (MZR) ready.
 Load balancer appliances are deployed to the subnets you selected.
 To achieve higher availability and redundancy, deploy the load balancer to subnets in different zones.

+### Do I need additional IPs in the subnet for load balancer operations?
+{: #do-I-need-additional-ips-in-subnet-for-load-balancer-operations}
+{: faq}

+Additional IPs in the subnet will be needed for horizontal scaling and maintenance operations.

 ### Why is back-end member health under my pool `unknown`?
 {: #back-end-member-health-unknown}
 {: faq}